th1rst/make-me-awesome/README.md

 - Google Firebase Auth
 - Google Firestore

+**Misc:**
+- type.fit API (random motivational quote)

+## Features
+- User Account
+- Personalized Homescreen + Navbar
+- Fully customizable "Quick Activities" (or none at all)
+- Custom Profile Picture (upload)
+- Custom Banner Picture (upload)
+- Overview about **all** activities chronologically with filtering
+- "Live Activities" (Stopwatch, Counter)
+- Manually enter activities (with Date Picker, aka "in the past")
+- Visual overview via Apexcharts over time spent in each category (Productive, Neutral, Unproductive) with the top 5 activities of each category (may vary with user input)
+- FAQ Page

 ## Roadblocks I've hit
 Whenever I touch a new Project, I try to challenge myself and use at least one technology I want to learn that I don't know already.
 In this case, I picked Auth (Firebase), Cloud Storage (Firestore) and a CSS Framework (Tailwind) - so three new technologies at once.
 And oh boy, it was tough.
 So what roadblocks did I hit?